msmalley/BCE/mongobase/README.md

 # MongoBase Lite

-This is an extremely stripped-down version of MongoBase - http://mongobase.org
+This is an EXTREMELY stripped-down version of MongoBase - http://mongobase.org